 My students study technique, rhythm, fingering, expression and general musicianship.
 All this, while enjoying great musical selections.

 The studio lessons are taught in a living room studio exclusively used for piano lessons including a Steinway piano.
 No pets.
 Parking in the right side of the driveway.

 *** Specialties ***

 Mostly classical, with occasional jazz, contemporary Christian, and popular.
-I mostly teach from notes, though occasionally with lead sheets and improvisation.
-Faber and Faber, Keys for the Kingdom, and Burnam methods are preferred until the student can play the composer's original notes.
+I mostly teach from notes, though occasionally from lead sheets or through improvisation.
+The Adventures, Keys for the Kingdom, and Step By Step methods are preferred until the student can play composers' original notes.
 Then, their recital works tend to come from such as Bach, Beethoven, Clementi, Debussy, and Chopin.